spacechimplives/zaplog-wordpress-plugin/README.md

 ###Recommended Tools

-The plugin uses a variable to store the text domain used when internationalizing strings throughout the Boilerplate.
+The plugin uses a variable to store the text domain used when internationalizing strings.
 To take advantage of this method, there are tools that are recommended for providing correct, translatable files:

 * [Poedit](http://www.poedit.net/)
 * [makepot](http://i18n.svn.wordpress.org/tools/trunk/)
 * [i18n](https://github.com/grappler/i18n)

-Any of the above tools should provide you with the proper tooling to internationalize the plugin.

 ### Includes